-At the time of writing, there have not been any prohibitions or restrictions on fintech business types.
+At the time of writing, there have not been any explicit prohibitions or restrictions on fintech business types.
 Australian regulators and policy-makers have generally sought to encourage and support fintech businesses, provided such businesses comply with applicable laws (including financial services and consumer laws).
-However, as discussed above under "Approaches and developments", regulators have begun moving from observational positions to enforcement with respect to fintechs.
-For example, in September 2018, ASIC took action against five ICOs targeting retail investors for failure to comply with the relevant licensing and disclosure laws.